How Things Work was Designed to Eliminate the Mystery.

-Some topics need to stay in the lab a while longer, but there’s a whole world of everyday stuff out there just begging for an answer to the question, “How does that work”?
-Or, “Why does that work”?
-Or even better yet, “What caused that to happen?
+There’s a whole world of everyday stuff out there that begs the question, “How does that work”?
+Or, “Why does that work” or “What caused that to happen?

 We look forward to hearing from you !!